Skip to main content

 7.5.
 Checking the Payment Status

-- Drag the "switch" node to the workspace and connect it to the node from the previous step.
+• Drag the "switch" node onto the workspace and connect it to the node from the previous step.

 This node will check the value from "msg.status" against the specified rules.
-If the value is "APPROVED", the nodes from the first branch will be executed; otherwise, the nodes from the second branch will be executed.
+If the value is "APPROVED", the nodes from the first branch will be executed; otherwise, those from the second branch will be executed.

-- Drag the "function" node to the workspace and connect it to the node from the previous step.
+• Drag the "function" node onto the workspace and connect it to the node from the previous step.

 In this node, we take the payment session ID that we saved in the "set payment data" node.

-You can learn more about the returned values in the PayPal documentation.
+More about the returned values can be found in the PayPal documentation.

-- Drag the "api" node to the workspace and connect it to the node from the previous step.
+• Drag the "admin-api" node onto the workspace and connect it to the node from the previous step.

-- Select the method "Update Payment Session" and insert the code from the description below into the "Data" field.
+• Insert the code from the description below into the "Query parameters" field.

 {